SFDO-Tooling/CumulusCI/docs/robot_new.rst

 ----------------------

 Because Robot uses domain-specific language, you can create your own custom keywords specific to your project's needs.
 This example shows how to move the creation of a test ``Contact`` into a keyword, which can then be used as a setup in multiple tests.

+For this example, let's create new Robot test that generates a custom keyword called ``Create a test contact``.
+To follow along, save this code in a file named ``custom_keyword.robot`` in the ``robot/<ProjectName>/tests`` folder of your project's repository.

 .. code-block:: robotframework